hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/fabric-operations-console.md

 - Bug fix

 #### Description
-- fix front end crash when editing channel consenters when orderer does not use a system channel, `addressess` field in config block might not be set
+- fix front end bug/error when editing channel consenters when orderer does not use a system channel, `addressess` field in config block might not be set
+  - caused error message: `Cannot set properties of null (setting 'addresses')`

             </td>